DevExpress-Examples/devextreme-datagrid-context-menu-for-crud-operations/Readme.md

 *Files to look at*:

 <!-- default file list end -->
-# DataGrid - How to utilize CRUD operations using the context menu
+# DataGrid - How to implement a context menu for editing, adding and deleting rows
 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/t123309/)**
 <!-- run online end -->